Marta Gastini: Life and career

 After receiving an elementary education, she debuted as an actress on Italian television in January 2009 with the television miniseries Il Bene e il Male ("Good and Evil"), followed by a starring role in the prime-time miniseries L'uomo che cavalcava nel buio ("The Man Who Rode in the Dark").

 On 18 December 2009, she made her début in cinema with the film Me and Marilyn directed by Leonardo Pieraccioni, where she played the role of Martha, daughter of Gualtiero Marchesi, who was played by the director.

-In 2010, aged 20, Gastini appeared with Anthony Hopkins and Colin O'Donoghue in the American film The Rite, directed by Mikael Håfström and produced by New Line Cinema and Gastini?s father in Los Angeles.
+In 2010, aged 20, Gastini appeared with Anthony Hopkins and Colin O'Donoghue in the American film The Rite, directed by Mikael Håfström and produced by New Line Cinema and Gastini's father in Los Angeles.

 In 2011, Gastini appeared as Giulia Farnese in the TV series Borgia.

-In 2016, Gastini will star in the American-Icelandic film Autumn Lights as Marie.
-The film will be released on 21 October 2016 in the United States and Canada from Freestyle Releasing.
+In 2016, Gastini starred in the American-Icelandic film Autumn Lights as Marie.
+The film was released on 21 October 2016 in the United States and Canada from Freestyle Releasing.